hyperledger/besu-docs/docs/HowTo/Get-Started/Starting-node.md

 besu --Xlauncher
 ```

-Answer each of question, or press **Enter** to accept the default value.
+Answer each of question, or press ++Enter++ to accept the default value.

 ```bash
 ?
 Which Ethereum network would you like to use ? rinkeby